 There’s no better way to immerse yourself in Brazilian culture than by living with a local family.
 In Bahia, you’ll spend orientation with your fellow students before going to stay with locals for the remainder of the program.

 Explore your new home through cultural and educational activities.
 Go on a walking tour of Pelourinho, the UNESCO World Heritage site located in the historic city center.
 Travel to the small coastal town of Praia do Forte to visit Castelo Garcia D’Àvila, which dates back to 1552.
-Visit the important river port town of Cachoeira, known by many as the birthplace of Samba.
 Plus, you’ll gather at the Museum of Modern Art with CIEE staff and your host families for a live jam session by local musicians.

 Dates, Deadlines & Fees